osgi/osgi.enroute.site/_book/300-principles.md

 It should therefore be clear that a large part of our work is addressing the effects of time.
 The context changes, which requires us to change the software, which changes the context for others.
 When we develop software we should be aware at any time that we are not really building anything but that we are in a continuous re-shaping process.
 It is crucial to be aware that any real world system lives in an ever evolving context where our own changes contribute to this changing context.

-There are many practices in our industry that would be perfectly ok if change was not continuous, but that have unexpected consequences in world that never stops changing.
+There are many practices in our industry that would be perfectly OK if change was not continuous, but that have unexpected consequences in world that never stops changing.

 A surprising example is _aggregating_, putting parts together in a greater whole.
 For example, you repackage a number of JARs in a single JAR.
 Every time you aggregate a set of parts, you create an additional responsibility because the underlying artifacts, the dependencies, will each change over time at their own rate.
 Each of these changes will add maintenance costs to rebuild the aggregate.
 Also, you will have to make the aggregation evolve at the rate of its fastest evolving part or the clients of the fastest moving part will be upset.
 Therefore, by aggregating you increase the entropy of the build.